-A Guide to Hiking Moro Rock in Sequoia National Park
+A Complete Guide to Hiking Moro Rock in Sequoia National Park

 About Moro Rock

-According to Atlas Obscura, the famous rock formation was named after the roan-colored mustang of one of the residents of nearby Three Rivers.
+According to Atlas Obscura, the famous rock formation was named after a roan-colored mustang of one of the residents of Three Rivers.
 The animal, whose name was Moro, was often rushing around and under the rock ledger of the monolith.
 Eventually, people started calling the place Moro’s Rock.

 How to Get to Moro Rock

 The best place to start hiking to the top of Moro Rock is near a parking lot at the base of the monolith.
-You can reach this place by car.
-The Moro Rock parking lot is located just 1.5 miles from the Giant Forest Museum along the Generals Highway.
+You can reach this area by car.
+The Moro Rock parking lot is located just 1.5 miles away from the Giant Forest Museum along the Generals Highway.

 You don’t need to worry about the parking situation in summer, though.
-Leave your car at the parking lot near the Giant Forest Museum and use free shuttle to get to Moro Rock.
+Leave your car at a larger parking lot near the Giant Forest Museum and use free shuttle that takes you straight to Moro Rock.
 The shuttle operates from 8:00 a.m. until 6:00 p.m.
 For further updated, be sure to check National Park Service’s website.

 The Moro Rock Stairway is one of the most popular hiking trails in Sequoia National Park.
 The hike starts at the base of the monolith.
 From here, you need to climb 350 steep steps to reach the summit with the panoramic views of the park.